-On the last day of Level IV lock down, 27 April 2020, I walked around and photographed those that I saw in the Waikato township of Te Aroha.
-There were literally 100’s and 100’s of the wee Bears everywhere – probably more Bears than people in the region I reckon – I had many a blister by the end.
+On the last day of the Level 4 lock down for New Zealand, 27 April 2020 (the first lock down!), I walked around and photographed those that I saw in the small Waikato township of Te Aroha.
+There were literally 100’s and 100’s of the wee Bears everywhere, more Bears than people in the region I reckon – I had many a blister by the end.

-Please feel free to share this page with your family and friends, via Facebook and whatever other means – such as social media (Instagram, Twitter, etc)!
+Please feel free to share this page with your family and friends, via Facebook, Instagram, Twitter, Tik Tok or whatever, etc!